NovaSector/NovaSector/modular_nova/modules/admin_tech/readme.md

 ### Traits:

-TRAIT_NOSTRIP - Prevents item removal by Strip Menu TRAIT_TECHNICIAN_STEALTH - Provides identity masking similar to the UNKNOWN_APPEARANCE trait, but special inspect texts
+TRAIT_NOSTRIP - Prevents item removal by Strip Menu TRAIT_ADMIN_STEALTH - Provides identity masking similar to the UNKNOWN_APPEARANCE trait, but special inspect texts TRAIT_ADMIN_REACHABLE - Provides early TRUE returns on IsReachableBy in code_onclick\click.dm and can_perform_action code\modules\mob\living\living.dm.
+Also provides additions to code\game\machinery_machinery.dm
+TRAIT_SHOW_ALL_WIRES - Adds another method of showing the global wire legend without having to hold an abductor multi tool / be a borg / be holding a copy of the blueprints modular_nova\master_files\code\datums\wires_wires.dm

 ### Included files: